atimpone/aws-foundation-journey/content/02-fast-follow/03-network-integration/01-on-premises-network-integration.md

 In many cases, organizations require that applications and workloads hosted in AWS can connect to workloads and shared services hosted on-premises and vice versa.

 * Cloud client access to defined non-prod application and data services.
-* On-premises access to newly deployed cloud hosted dev, test, prod workloads and services.
+* On-premises access to newly deployed cloud hosted development, pre-production test, prod workloads and services.
 * Cloud client access to on-premises source code management access.
 * Hybrid DNS resolution:
   * On-premises clients resolve custom FQDNs for cloud hosted services.